 Teacher: “Where was the peace treaty of 1806 signed?”

 Little Fritz: “Bottom right?”

-“Alle Kinder” jokes feature a rhyme and are therefore difficult to translate.
+“Alle Kinder” jokes feature a rhyme and are therefore difficult to translate which is a good example that not all German jokes work in English.
 The setup and structure of these jokes are always the same: all children are doing something, only one kid is singled out, then the punch line has to rhyme with that kid’s name.
 The humour is typically dark, resulting in a bad fate for that one child.

 Alle Kinder bleiben am Abgrund stehen, nur nicht Peter, der läuft noch‘n Meter. – All children stop before the gorge, only Peter walks another metre.

 Traditionally, “Bauernregeln” were lore passed on by farmers in rhyme and often concerned a fact about the weather.
 Today, these jokes not only poke fun at farmers in other ways, but they can also be about anything as long as they feature the same rhyming pattern.

 Trinkt der Bauer und fährt Traktor, wird er zum Gefahrenfaktor. – If the farmer drinks and rides his tractor, he becomes a danger factor.

 Willst Du Dir den Tag versauen, musst Du in den Spiegel schauen. – To ruin your day, look in the mirror.